ayzmoney/one/README.md

 # Hello Visitor!

-This is my first github page, so please tolerate flaws (haha).
+This is my first github page, so please tolerate my flaws (haha).
+This is only html, no css.

 Click [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to see me.

 ## *Why* Am I Doing A Github Page?